-To help you feel confident recognizing early signs that something might not be right, here are
+Feel confident recognizing early signs that something might not be right.
+Here are

 some important indicators of pain in pets that every pet parent should know: